 Now that you’re familiar with all FIVE areas of Comprehensive Special Needs Planning it’s time to evaluate how you’re doing with your own planning process.

-Click the link below to take our quick and easy 12-question self-assessment tool that will allow you to evaluate how well planned you are, including areas where you’re well planned and areas where there may be room for improvement.
+Click the link below to use our Special Needs Planning self-assessment tool to evaluate how well planned you are, including areas where you’re well planned and areas where there may be room for improvement.

 Continue reading “Take the Quiz: How Well Planned Are You?”